Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 The Department of Defense had a plan to retrieve the drone, but they decided against it because they didn't want to offend Iran.

-Right there it is in the Wall Street Journal.
+Right, there it is in the Wall Street Journal.

 They didn't want to offend Iran.

-U.S. made covert plan to retrieve Iran drone.
+U.S.-made covert plan to retrieve Iran drone.

 And from the same Wall Street Journal article, U.S. officials said the drone developed mechanical difficulties.

-Remote pilots lost control of it, said officials knew immediately it had crashed in eastern Iran.
+Said officials knew immediately it had crashed in eastern Iran.

 Officials worried that any option for retrieving or destroying the drone would have risked discovery by Iran.